w796933/dockerfiles-2/samba/README.md

  * ...and whitespace characters must be escaped.

- * You can add more mount points with the $OPTIONS environment variable in a systemd drop-in.
+ * You can change the service environment variables in systemd drop-ins.

  * Logs are redirected to stdout.